-Task focus This task assesses the ability to identify specific aspects (i.e., opinion or attitude of speakers, etc.) and functional relationships (i.e., cause and result, etc.) in short conversations on work-related topics.
-Task type and format The test taker listens twice to a short conversation between two people and identifies the correct answer.
-Each conversation is followed by two three-option multiple-choice items - A, B or C. No. of questions and Four conversations (i.e., 8 items) in the LTE A1-B1 paper-based test, each with one mark for each correct response.
-SCOFES Six conversations (i.e., 12 items) in the LTE A1-C2 paper-based test, each with one mark for each correct response.
-In the LTE A1-C2 computer-based adaptive test, the exact selection of items depends on the test taker's performance.
-Language focus per level B1-C2 levels: understanding of context, gist-main ideas, attitude, topic, speaker purpose, feelings and opinions, cause and result, agreement and disagreement, comparisons, course of action etc. B1 level only: understanding of relationship between speakers and/or their roles.
+Task focus This task assesses the ability to recognise specific aspects (i.e. opinion or attitude of speakers, etc.) or functional relationships (i.e. cause and result, etc.) in short conversations on every day or work-related topics.
+The test taker listens twice to a short conversation between two people Task type and and identifies the correct answer.
+Each conversation is followed by two format three-option multiple choice items with possible answers - A, B or C. No. of questions and Four conversations (i.e. 8 items) in LTE A1-B1 paper-based test, with one scores mark for each correct response.
+Six conversations (ie 12 items) in LTE A1-C2 paper-based test, with one mark for each correct response.
+In the LTE A1-C2 computer-based adaptive test the number of questions depend on the test taker's performance.
+One mark is awarded for each correct response.
+Language focus B1-C2 levels: understanding of context, gist-main ideas, attitude, topic, speaker purpose, feelings and opinions, cause and result, agreement and per level disagreement, comparisons, course of action etc. B1 level only: understanding of relationship between speakers and/or their roles.
 B2-C2 level only: understanding of predictions and probability.
 Task appears in LTE A1-B1 paper-based test LTE A1-C2 paper-based test LTE A1-C2 computer-based adaptive test